PHASE III: ADVANCED CLINICAL PHASE

 COURSE OBJECTIVES OF ALL SUB-INTERNSHIPS

-Patient Care Objectives
+Patient Care Objectives:

-Independently collect both focused and comprehensive, developmentally appropriate patient histories and perform a developmentally appropriate physical examination with formulation of a problem list, differential diagnosis and prioritized management plan
+- Independently collect both focused and comprehensive, developmentally appropriate patient histories and perform a developmentally appropriate physical examination with formulation of a problem list, differential diagnosis and prioritized management plan.

-Develop a prioritized management plan with the health care team and describe a rationale for the clinical plan
+- Develop a prioritized management plan with the health care team and describe a rationale for the clinical plan.

-Reassess patients continuously throughout the hospital course, and summarize interval patient information and rationale for ongoing clinical management or modifications in management , and recognize critical illness requiring immediate attention
+- Reassess patients continuously throughout the hospital course, and summarize interval patient information and rationale for ongoing clinical management or modifications in management and recognize critical illness requiring immediate attention.

-Medical Knowledge Objectives
+Medical Knowledge Objectives:

-Demonstrate the ability to expand independently knowledge of established and evolving biomedical, clinical and cognate sciences, and, integrate and apply this knowledge to patient care within the patient, family and community context
+- Demonstrate the ability to expand independently knowledge of established and evolving biomedical, clinical and cognate sciences, and integrate and apply this knowledge to patient care within the patient, family and community context.

-Practice-Based Learning and Improvement Objectives
+Practice-Based Learning and Improvement Objectives:

-Interpersonal and Communication Skills Objectives
+Interpersonal and Communication Skills Objectives:

-Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds, taking into account health literacy level
+- Communicate effectively with patients and families across a broad range of socioeconomic and cultural backgrounds, taking into account health literacy level.

-Communicate patient information accurately and efficiently to all health care team members in both oral and written formats, including hand-offs , rounds, conferences, and consultation requests
+- Communicate patient information accurately and efficiently to all health care team members in both oral and written formats, including hand-offs, rounds, conferences and consultation requests.

-Professionalism Objectives
+Professionalism Objectives:

-Demonstrate professionalism in behavior, attire, integrity, compassion, respect, altruism, responsibility, and cultural sensitivity when interacting with patients and their families as well as all members of the health care team
+- Demonstrate professionalism in behavior, attire, integrity, compassion, respect, altruism, responsibility and cultural sensitivity when interacting with patients and their families as well as all members of the healthcare team.

-Systems-Based Practice Objective
+Systems-Based Practice Objectives:

-Demonstrate appropriate and effective team work with supervisors and health care providers, including those from other disciplines to assess, coordinate and improve patient care
+- Demonstrate appropriate and effective team work with supervisors and healthcare providers, including those from other disciplines to assess, coordinate and improve patient care.

-Recognize, address, and work to prevent errors and near-misses, and participate in the evaluation of personal or system errors and implementation of potential solutions
+- Recognize, address and work to prevent errors and near-misses, and participate in the evaluation of personal or system errors and implementation of potential solutions.

 ADVANCED CLINICAL EXPERIENCE (ACE)